 Paid Walking Tours

-- Big Bus Tours – This company offers a fully guided night tour of Manhattan that crosses the Manhattan Bridge into Brooklyn for spectacular views.
+This company offers a fully guided night tour of Manhattan that crosses the Manhattan Bridge into Brooklyn for some spectacular views.
 The tour is in English and there is no audio in any other language.
 The tours last 2 hours and depart from 48th Street and 7th Avenue in Midtown Manhattan.
-THIS IS NOT A HOP-ON, HOP-OFF tour, but it is on an open top bus.
-This trip is offered every half hour from 7 PM – 9 PM.
-This night tour is included as a part of the Big Bus Deluxe 2 Day Ticket (starting at $57/adult + $47/child), which includes 2 days of hop-on, hop-off bus service through all of Manhattan + plus a Brooklyn loop and a 1-hour boat cruise.
-It is also included as a part of their Big Apple 3 Day Ticket (starting at $74/adult + $54/child), which includes 3 days of hop-on, hop-off bus service through all of Manhattan + plus a Brooklyn loop, a 1 hour boat cruise, free entry & breakfast at the Museum of the City of New York.
+This is on an open top bus.
+This trip is offered every half hour from 7 pm – 9 pm.

 See our New York Bus Tour Overview for more information on all of these services.